 Phone Phish includes mitigation of phishing threats carried out via phone calls impersonating a brand or service (sometimes called voice phishing or Vishing).

 RiskIQ does not natively support detection of phone phish, however, any phone numbers reported by a brand's employees and/or customers can be added to the RiskIQ platform as events for tracking and mitigation purposes.
-The ability to submit such events is already included in the general capabilities of the platform, so this module should only by purchased by clients who would like to use RiskIQ's Managed Security Services to assist with the mitigation of such threats.
+The ability to submit such events is included in the general capabilities of the platform, so this module should only by purchased by clients who would like to use RiskIQ's Managed Security Services to assist with the mitigation of such threats.

 Mitigation of phone phish consists of reporting fraudulent phone numbers to the associated telecommunications company through which they are operating in order to get them deactivated.